shikharkrdixit/shikharkrdixit/README.md

 ***

-I am an Engineering student in the Information Technology department, I love to play outdoor games like Basketball, Soccer, and I am a good athlete too I was awarded as the allrounder championship in Sports in my School, also I am a very big fan of the DC Comics and Movies.
-Other than these you can also find me learning new skills, solving real world and some competitive programming problems.
-My love for programming launched in my 12th standard when I was introduced to C++ (ofc adding two numbers) and I have never stopped discovering new stuff about programming since.
-Right now I am focusing on learning Data Science and ML, and I also have good understanding about Data Structures and OOPs Concepts.
+I am an Engineering student in the Information Technology department, I love to play outdoor games like Basketball, Soccer, and I am a good athlete too, I was awarded as the allrounder championship in Sports, also I am a very big fan of the DC Comics.
+Other than these you can find me learning new skills, solving real world and some Programming Problems.
+My love for programming launched in my 12th standard when I was introduced to C++ (ofc with adding two numbers) and I have never stopped discovering new stuff about programming since.